-A smartphone or tablet can be used for therapy, communication or scheduling .
-It’s one way to get these necessary items done cheaper at home than with a professional .
+A smartphone, tablet, or iPad can be used for therapy, communication and/or scheduling.
 Using the technology we have available is one way we can recycle what we already own to use for something our child needs.
 Let’s discuss affordable learning apps for autism that we know work as well as how to afford them.

 Affordable Learning Apps For Autism

-Duolingo kids is an amazing way app for children to learn new languages.
-Whether your child is interested in English, Spanish or French; with this app they’ll be speaking the lingo in no time.
-The lessons are based on games so your kids will be having plenty of fun while learning.
+Duolingo kids is an amazing way app for children to work on speech therapy.
+The lessons are based on games so kids will be having plenty of fun while learning.
 There are also lots of cute animated characters to help them along their way!
-Duolingo helps your kids to build up expressions and sentences, and repeat those often until they get a real grasp of the language.
-You can use the app both online and offline, plus it’s easy to use on-the-go and wherever.
+Duolingo helps your kids to build up expressions and sentences, and repeat those often helping them to hear and practice sounds that they are working on in speech.
+You can use the app both online and offline making it available for use wherever you are.

 Spellwick is a magical spelling game, where your kids get to earn ‘witch money’ within a time limit (set by the magic wand).
 Your kids will defeat evil wizards, while perfecting their spelling and playing magical karate!
 Spellwick focuses on the spelling 300 of the most commonly used words in English, including plenty of high frequency words.
 If you’re looking to help your child with spelling, Spellwick is definitely worth a try.